ailintom/umschriftpy/README.md

 `UmFilter.LOWER` converts all transliteration/transcription to lower case `UmFilter.HYPHENS` replaces all hyphens with spaces

-Data can be output to string using the `to_unicode` method.
+Data can be normally to string using the `to_unicode`  method.
 By default this method uses the Leiden Unified Transliteration/Transcription, but deviations  can be set up by optional flags:
-`UmExport.K_WITH_DOT` uses ḳ and Ḳ for q and Q `UmExport.J_FOR_YOD`  uses j and J for ꞽ and Ꞽ `UmExport.JJ_FOR_DOUBLE_YOD`  uses jj and Jj for y and Y as well as for ï and Ï `UmExport.REPLACE_I_WITH_DIAERESIS`  uses y and Y for ï and Ï Flags can be combined using the bitwise OR `|` operator
+`UmExport.K_WITH_DOT` uses ḳ and Ḳ for q and Q `UmExport.J_FOR_YOD`  uses j and J for ꞽ and Ꞽ `UmExport.JJ_FOR_DOUBLE_YOD`  uses jj and Jj for y and Y as well as for ï and Ï `UmExport.REPLACE_I_WITH_DIAERESIS`  uses y and Y for ï and Ï `UmExport.Z_FOR_S_AND_S_FOR_S_ACUTE` uses s / S for z / Z and ś / Ś for s / S (Wörterbuch-style transliteration/transcription)
+Flags can be combined using the bitwise OR `|` operator

 Besides, data can be output using the `to_pseudo` method.
 It produces pseudo-coded Unicode strings, which can be stored, for example, in a database TEXT field and used for (case-sensitive) binary-based sorting and string comparison of the original transliteration/transcription strings (tested with SQLite and MariaDB/MySQL).
 Pseudo-coded Unicode strings can be loaded into `UmschString` objects using the additional `from_pseudo` method.
 For an example, see the `test_pseudo()` method in `test_pytest.py`.
+Alternatively, the `to_transliteration` exports data to ASCII-codes, which are correctly displayed using the Transliteration font (CCER).

 ## Examples:
 ```python